Connect with others who understand.

 Mitoxantrone

-Mitoxantrone, sold as Novantrone, was the first long-term drug to treat RRMS and SPMS.
-Now, however, it is prescribed less often for treating MS because it can increase one’s risk of developing cardiac (heart) disease and leukemia.
+Mitoxantrone was the first long-term drug to treat RRMS and SPMS.
+Now, however, it’s prescribed less often for treating MS because it can increase the risk of developing cardiac (heart) disease and leukemia.
 It is given once every three months.

 Side effects of mitoxantrone can include: